 Just a little suggestion but visitors from some countries have a reputation for being a little too LOUD.
 Best to try to keep the conversation with your friends/family/partner between yourselves and not share it with the entire restaurant.

 Pubs can be a lot more relaxed though with music, quizzes and a more relaxed atmosphere.

-One little bonus extra point to remember is that most of us actually don’t know the Queen.
-In fact I haven’t even seen her in real life and have never been invited round to the Palace for a cuppa.
+One little bonus extra point to remember is that most of us actually don’t know the King.
+In fact I haven’t even seen him in real life and have never been invited around to the Palace for a cuppa.
 Not yet anyway.

 Why not join my UK Travel Planning Facebook group?
 Come and chat about your plans and ask for any advice – we are a friendly bunch and will be happy to help.